ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 The Protected Header MUST be JSON-formatted for Compact Serialization.
 This includes both headers sets in presented form.

-All binary data is BASE64URL encoded, including the octets of the UTF-8 encoded headers and the individual payloads and proof values.
+All binary data is BASE64URL encoded, including the octets of the UTF-8 encoded headers and the individual payload slot data and the proof values.

-Payloads and proof values are each concatenated into a single text form by concatenating the BASE64URL encoded values using the `~` character.
+Payload slots and proof values are each concatenated into a single text form by concatenating the BASE64URL encoded values using the `~` character.

-Individual payloads are allowed to be omitted; if a payload is omitted, it is represented as a zero-length text value, potentially resulting in leading, trailing, or consecutive `~` characters in the concatenated form.
+Individual payload slots are allowed to have their payload data be omitted; if a payload is omitted, it is represented as a zero-length text value, potentially resulting in leading, trailing, or consecutive `~` characters in the concatenated form.

 If a payload or proof value was a zero-length octet string, it does not get output as its zero-length BASE64URL-encoded form but as a single `_` character.
 This character does not represent a valid BASE64URL-encoded octet string, allowing it to be distinguished from normally encoded data.